landing-ai/vision-agent/README.md

 ```

 Ensure you have an OpenAI API key and set it as an environment variable (if you are
-using Azure OpenAI please see the additional setup section):
+using Azure OpenAI please see the Azure setup section):

 ```bash
 export OPENAI_API_KEY="your-api-key"